ligato/docs/docs/plugins/connection-plugins.md

 * Retrieve (dump) configuration from VPP
 * Start a notification watcher

-The following remote procedure calls (RPC) are defined:
+gRPC defines the following remote procedure calls:

-* **Get** creates new configuration or updates an existing configuration
+* **Get** creates a new configuration, or updates an existing configuration
 * **Delete** removes an existing configuration
 * **Dump** reads existing configuration data from VPP
-* **Notify** subscribes GRPC to the notification service
+* **Notify** subscribes gRPC to the notification service

-To enable the GRPC server, the GRPC plugin must be added to the plugin pool and loaded.
-Currently, the GRPC plugin is a [part of the Configurator plugin dependencies][configurator-grpc].
-The plugin also requires a [conf file][grpc-conf-file] where the endpoint is defined.
+To enable the GRPC server, you must add the gRPC plugin to the plugin pool and then load it.
+Currently, the [configurator plugin dependencies][configurator-grpc] include the gRPC plugin.
+You must define the endpoint in the [gRPC conf file][grpc-conf-file].

 ---

 ### Configuration

 Clients can reach the GRPC Server with an endpoint IP:Port address, or by a unix domain socket file.
 The GRPC endpoint is the address of the gRPC netListener.

-There are two way to modify the endpoint address: using the port flag, or modifying the GRPC conf file.
+You can modify the endpoint address:Port address by using the port flag, or by modifying the GRPC conf file.

 GRPC port flag:
 ```